 the last ECHO at Craigville as the program moved to the LaSalette

 property in Brewster for ECHO 60 with John Malloy as the rector.

-For several years the ECHO weekends moved to the LaSalette property
+For several years, ECHO weekends were held at the LaSalette property

 Conference Center in Monument Beach.
 The closings were held

 at St. John's Church in Pocasset.
 Most recently ECHO has returned